Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 - Fully automatic once configured

-- Works with any email client — not just Gmail (forward from Outlook, Apple Mail, etc.)
+- Works with any email client, not just Gmail

 - No manual action required per email

-Email forwarding shines for high-volume, predictable workflows.
-Newsletters you want archived.
-Receipts from specific vendors.
-Client emails from a known domain.
+Forwarding works well for high-volume, predictable workflows: newsletters you want archived, receipts from specific vendors, client emails from a known domain.
 Anything where you can define a rule like "all emails from X go to Notion database Y."

-Many users combine forwarding with the Gmail add-on: forwarding handles the automated, predictable emails while the add-on handles the one-off, selective saves.
-See our comparison of both methods for more detail.
+A lot of people combine forwarding with the Gmail add-on: forwarding handles the automated, predictable emails while the add-on handles one-off selective saves.
+See my comparison of both methods for more detail.

 Method 3: Notion Mail